Amanita muscaria: Toxicity

-Amanita muscaria poisoning has occurred in young children and in people who ingested the mushrooms for a hallucinogenic experience.
-Occasionally it has been ingested in error, because immature button forms resemble puffballs.
-The white spots sometimes wash away during heavy rain and the mushrooms then may appear to be the edible A. caesarea.
+A. muscaria poisoning has occurred in young children and in people who ingested the mushrooms for a hallucinogenic experience, or who confused it with an edible species.

-Amanita muscaria contains several biologically active agents, at least one of which, muscimol, is known to be psychoactive.
+A. muscaria contains several biologically active agents, at least one of which, muscimol, is known to be psychoactive.
 Ibotenic acid, a neurotoxin, serves as a prodrug to muscimol, with a small amount likely converting to muscimol after ingestion.
-An active dose in adults is approximately 6 mg muscimol or 30 to 60 mg ibotenic acid; this is typically about the amount found in one cap of Amanita muscaria.
+An active dose in adults is approximately 6 mg muscimol or 30 to 60 mg ibotenic acid; this is typically about the amount found in one cap of A. muscaria.
 The amount and ratio of chemical compounds per mushroom varies widely from region to region and season to season, which can further confuse the issue.
 Spring and summer mushrooms have been reported to contain up to 10 times more ibotenic acid and muscimol than autumn fruitings.
+A. muscaria, unlike other mushrooms that belong to the Amanita genus, do not contain the highly toxic cyclic peptide α-Amanitin.

-Deaths from this fungus A. muscaria have been reported in historical journal articles and newspaper reports, but with modern medical treatment, fatal poisoning from ingesting this mushroom is extremely rare.
-Many books list Amanita muscaria as deadly, but according to David Arora, this is an error that implies the mushroom is far more toxic than it is.
-Furthermore, The North American Mycological Association has stated that there were "no reliably documented cases of death from toxins in these mushrooms in the past 100 years".
+Deaths from A. muscaria have been reported in historical journal articles and newspaper reports, but with modern medical treatment, fatal poisoning from ingesting this mushroom is extremely rare.
+Many books list A. muscaria as deadly, but according to David Arora, this is an error that implies the mushroom is far more toxic than it is.
+Furthermore, the North American Mycological Association has stated that there were "no reliably documented cases of death from toxins in these mushrooms in the past 100 years".

-The active constituents of this species are water-soluble, and boiling and then discarding the cooking water at least partly detoxifies A. muscaria.
+The active constituents of A. muscaria are water-soluble; boiling and then discarding the cooking water at least partly detoxifies it.
 Drying may increase potency, as the process facilitates the conversion of ibotenic acid to the more potent muscimol.
 According to some sources, once detoxified, the mushroom becomes edible.
 Patrick Harding describes the Sami custom of processing the fly agaric through reindeer.

 Pharmacology

+Muscarine

 Muscarine, discovered in 1869, was long thought to be the active hallucinogenic agent in A. muscaria.
 Muscarine binds with muscarinic acetylcholine receptors leading to the excitation of neurons bearing these receptors.
-The levels of muscarine in Amanita muscaria are minute when compared with other poisonous fungi such as Inosperma erubescens, the small white Clitocybe species C. dealbata and C. rivulosa.
+The levels of muscarine in A. muscaria are minute when compared with other poisonous fungi such as Inosperma erubescens, the small white Clitocybe species C. dealbata and C. rivulosa.
 The level of muscarine in A. muscaria is too low to play a role in the symptoms of poisoning.